<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=172061883552505&amp;ev=PageView&amp;noscript=1">

 Stay up to date with the latest marketing, sales, and service tips.

-4 Tips for Content Managers to Get Sales Teams to Actually Use Marketing Collateral
+How Content Managers Can Get Sales Teams to Use Marketing Collateral

 It’s a fact of life: Your fancy new NordicTrack won’t help you lose weight if you don’t get on it.
 Duolingo won’t help you finally learn that language unless you click the email notification and study.